The theatrical design process is broken, and I know how to fix it.

 Directors often have too much on their plate once the show is in the theater.

 Directors are magical, multitasking superheroes.
 But even their superhuman ability to think about multiple things simultaneously is limited.
 Expecting anyone, even a seasoned director, to not only be in charge of every aspect of production but also to be an expert in each field is asking for something to fall through the cracks.
 Ideas get left unchecked, possibilities are unexplored, and solutions are not implemented.
-There should be an additional person who can focus on making design decisions.
-In film production, this person is the production designer.
-We need a similar role in the theater.

 The solution.